ABOUT Voting By Mail in NY

 -

-- If you have requested but not received an absentee ballot (or if it is damaged / lost / destroyed), you can still vote in person during Early Voting or on Election Day.
-However, these voters may only cast an Affidavit Ballot and should carefully read and sign the affidavit.
+- If a voter has requested but not received a mailed ballot (or if it is damaged, lost, or destroyed), you can request a fresh mail ballot if there is still time, or vote in person during Early Voting or on Election Day.
+However, these in-person voters may only cast an Affidavit (provisional) Ballot and should carefully complete and sign the affidavit, so it counts.

-- Due to a recent change in law, New York voters are no longer permitted to cast a ballot on a voting machine if they appear in-person to vote and have already been mailed or issued an absentee ballot.
-Election officials will verify whether the voter’s absentee ballot has been received.
-If the absentee ballot has been received, the affidavit ballot will not be counted.
-If the voter’s absentee ballot has not been received, the affidavit ballot will be counted.
+- Due to a recent change in law, voters who have already been mailed or issued a ballot are no longer permitted to cast a ballot on a voting machine, but may vote instead by affidavit ballot.
+Election officials will verify whether the voter’s requested mail ballot has been validly completed and returned.
+If so, the in-person affidavit ballot will NOT be counted.
+If the voter’s mail ballot has not been validly completed and returned, the affidavit ballot IS counted.

 - To see all voting options for your county or borough Click Here.